 Well, the breads serve to fill you up.
 Raw food should also not be missing in the lunch box for school or kindergarten.
 Here, for example, you can have muesli with fruit in the morning at home, of which you can simply put the rest in the can if it is already cut anyway.

 Please make sure that the pieces are bite-sized. apples and pears are actually a hit with most kids. grapes and blueberries are good for children from 3 years of age.
 These can practically be eaten.

-However, because of the possible risk of suffocation these should be cut accordingly.
-Tangerines are also a great addition to the lunch box.
+However, because of the possible suffocation hazard these should be cut accordingly.
+Tangerines offer are also a great addition to the lunch box.

 Fruits that are less well suitable are, for example, melons or strawberries, as they are very juicy and can make a lot of mess .

-Every now and then it's ok to give something sweet or savory as a little "extra" to daycare or school.
-Suitable for this are raisins, rice waffles, some cheese or small chopped ones Fruit Bar.
+Every now and then it's ok to give something sweet or savory as a little "extra" to daycare or school. raisins, rice waffles, some cheese or finely chopped ones are suitable for this Fruit Bar.
 This is no problem in the morning and can be quickly packed into the lunch box.